 What is Medicare Part A?

-Hospital insurance that covers care including inpatient hospital stays, hospice care, nursing facility services, and in some cases, home health care.
+Medicare Part A is hospital insurance that covers care including inpatient hospital stays, hospice care, nursing facility services, and in some cases, home health care.

 What is Medicare Part B?

-Medical insurance that covers services and supplies required to diagnose or treat a condition.
+Medicare Part B is medical insurance that covers services and supplies required to diagnose or treat a condition.
 These services may include lab tests, surgeries, doctor’s visits, and medical supplies.
 It also covers preventive services.

 What is Medicare Part D?

-Optional prescription drug coverage available with Medicare.
+Medicare Part D is optional prescription drug coverage available with Medicare.

 What is Medigap?

-A supplemental insurance plans that helps to supplement coverage not provided by Original Medicare.
+Medigap is a supplemental insurance plans that helps to supplement coverage not provided by Original Medicare.
 This includes copayments, coinsurance, and deductibles.
 Medigap plans can be purchased in addition to your Medicare plan through private insurance companies.

 What is Medicare Advantage?

-Plans offered through private insurance companies as an alternative to Original Medicare.
+Medicare Advantage plans are plans offered through private insurance companies as an alternative to Original Medicare.
 These plans include Medicare Parts A and B, and sometimes Part D. The benefits and costs associated with the plans vary.

 When can I enroll in Medicare?